seme4/sameAs-Lite/README.md

 2. The default username and password for the restricted areas is 'demo'.
 To change this run `htpasswd -c auth.htpasswd username`.
 To add extra users run `htpasswd auth.htpasswd username`.

-3. Create an empty sqlite3 database and update `config.ini` and `index.php` to point to this database.
+3. Create an empty sqlite3 database and update `config.ini` to point to this database.

 4. Add pairs to the stores using the web interface.
 Navigate to `/api` to do this.